github/codeql/docs/codeql/ql-language-reference/ql-language-specification.rst

 Content
 ~~~~~~~

-The content of a QLDoc comment is interpreted as standard Markdown, with the following extensions:
+The content of a QLDoc comment is interpreted as `CommonMark <https://commonmark.org/>`__, with the following extensions:

--  Fenced code blocks using backticks.
 -  Automatic interpretation of links and email addresses.
 -  Use of appropriate characters for ellipses, dashes, apostrophes, and quotes.